The history and beauty of black and white photography

 Black and White Photography (Monochrome)

-The first camera photography were invented in the 1820s, before that time, people relied heavily on traditional media for capturing images, for example, paintings, sketches, and drawings.
+The first camera photography was invented in the 1820s, before that time, people relied heavily on traditional media for capturing images, for example, paintings, sketches, and drawings.
 However, when it emerged, it seemed to vividly capture more information or detail about an object than the traditional media.

 His invention was later improved by other scholars and in the year 1891, Lipmann Gabriel developed a process of making naturally colored photographs.
 This was based on the phenomenon of optical light wave interface.
 This enabled him to win a Nobel prize in physics in the year 1908.

 Basically, all photography was black and white or monochrome.
 Even long after colored images had been introduced, black and white images continued to dominate for a long period of time.
 The main reasons behind this are: